 Gujarat Assembly poll: Congress invites Hardik Patel, Jignesh Mevani to join fight against BJP

-The Patidar movement leader asked the party to clarify if it will live up to its promise of providing 20% reservation to the Patel community.
+OBC Ekta Manch leader Alpesh Thakor said he will join the Congress on October 23.

 The Congress on Saturday invited Patidar movement leader Hardik Patel to join hands to fight against the Bharatiya Janata Party in the upcoming Assembly election in Gujarat.
-Apart from Patel, the Congress also urged Thakor community leader Alpesh Thakor and Dalit leader Jignesh Mevani to join them to beat the ruling party in Gujarat.
+Apart from Patel, the Congress also urged Dalit leader Jignesh Mevani and Alpesh Thakor, the founder of the OSS (Other Backward Classes, Scheduled Caste and Scheduled Tribe) Ekta Manch and Thakor Kshatriya Sena, to join them to beat the ruling party in Gujarat.

 “We respect as well as endorse the cause for which Hardik Patel is fighting,” Gujarat Congress chief Bharatsinh Solanki told reporters.
 “I appeal to Hardik to support the Congress during the polls.
 We are also ready to give him a ticket if he wants to fight elections in the future.”